framatic/calculator-app/README.md

 - Package Python apps using PyInstaller
 - Add polish with icons, styling, and user-friendly design This project helped me explore event handling, widget placement, state management, and distribution—all in one go.

-I will try to better it with time
+The app may have some problem but I will try to better it with time